-To provide more flexible learning options, TUJ provides both in-person courses at our campus in Sangenjaya, Tokyo and remote-taught courses accessible from anywhere in the world.
-Please check the course details to confirm whether a course is on-campus or remote-taught.
+To provide more flexible learning options, TUJ provides both in-person courses at our campus in Sangenjaya, Tokyo and online courses accessible from anywhere in the world.
+Please check the course details to confirm whether a course is on-campus or online.

-This page provides information on what you can expect from a remote-taught course and safety measures in place for on-campus courses.
+This page provides information on what you can expect from a online course and safety measures in place for on-campus courses.

 "I was worried about the online aspect, having already completed the course the year before at the old site.
 All the new features added so much more.
 What was lost in physical group discussion was gained in weekly feedback and peer reviewing."

 "It was my first time to do online course but the administration people in TUJ office in Japan were very attentive and it was relieving to know that there are people who are very helpful when I come across issues etc."

 "Online learning is a good opportunity to learn for mothers like me."